 The project is based at the University of Edinburgh's Centre for African Studies and led by Prof. Paul Nugent.
-The AFRIGOS team also includes Senior Research Fellows Dr. Wolfgang Zeller and Dr. Jose-Maria Munoz, as well as postdoctoral Research Fellows Dr. Sidy Cissokho and Hugh Lamarque.
+The AFRIGOS team also includes Senior Research Fellows Dr. Wolfgang Zeller and Dr. Jose-Maria Munoz, as well as postdoctoral Research Fellows Dr. Sidy Cissokho and Dr. Hugh Lamarque.
 Dr. Isabella Soi from the University of Cagliari is an affiliated researcher to the project, contributing to the East Africa research.
 Elisa Gambino joined the AFRIGOS project in September 2017 as Doctoral Researcher working on Chinese infrastructure investment in East Africa and Africa's role in the Belt and Road Initiative.

 AFRIGOS builds on Paul's and Wolfgang's previous work, respectively as Chairman and Coordinator of the African Borderlands Research Network (ABORNE).
 Starting in January 2016, the project is funded with 2.5 million Euros by the European Research Council’s Advanced Grant scheme.